 Agape Therapeutic Riding Center

 A non-profit center for special needs children and adults, Agape provides horses, equipment, facilities and helpers for riders with physical, mental or emotional challenges.
-Volunteers, age 16 and older, are needed to assist with these programs.
+Volunteers, age 14 and older, are needed to assist with these programs.
 For information about the Cicero facility and its volunteer programs, please call (317) 773-7433, ext.
-18. Agape Therapeutic Riding Center (ages 18 and up)
+18.

 Big Brothers Big Sisters of Central Indiana